DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 Input data can be changed in the input.txt file, which is in the CS225_Final_Project_OpenFlights folder, and all data will be output to output.txt also located in CS225_Final_Project_OpenFlights.
 To input data into input.txt, type in the 3 digit airport code with all capital letters into the specified lines in input.txt.
 Instructions and information for inputting data are also written in input.txt.

-ATTENTION: Running main may take up to several seconds.
+ATTENTION: Running main can take up to several minutes.

 ## The Data (https://openflights.org/data.html)